RoboJackets/technical-writing/index.md

   [#technical-writing](slack://channel?team=T033JPZLT&id=C01R3118C2C) for updates.
 Participants will work in pairs for a significant portion of the session, so please RSVP if you are planning to attend so that I can make useful assignments.

+### During the class

+You will be working with another participant on a variety of writing exercises.
+Please RSVP above so I can pair you up!

+### After the class

+I will post a short survey to gather feedback on the session.

 ## Technical Writing Two